illmillrig/NodeAlignDeez/README.md

 TODO: sort/graph by node inputs, and array attr indices on selected nodes

+** Currently only supports the first tab in a node editor

 **Not fully ready to release the source yet, but this could use some testing.

 TO USE: